techytish/aws-real-world-projects/README.md

 The Pingdom app on Microsoft Teams does not work, I contacted Pingdom and they confirmed the payload request that is sent to Microsoft Teams is not compatible.

 If they have an actual app in the Microsoft Teams store, then why doesn't it work?

-Well the likely answer is that it needs updating, according to the reviews the app stopped working.
+- Well the likely answer is that it needs updating, according to the reviews, the app suddenly stopped working.

+## Implementation Guide

+Read my article here: :fire: to add

 ## Technologies
 - AWS account